csdGiannis/ApiAggregation/README.md

 The purpose of this API is to provide basic information, articles and books related to countries.
 For example, by inputting "Greece" and "Italy", the user has the ability to find articles and books that associate with both of them.
 The user also has the ability to use keywords for more specific results, filter, sort and paginate the results.

-In the current implementation, a local immutable array is used for validating the country inputs at the beggining to avoid reliance on external APIs, removing invalid inputs even if external services are down do implement this validation.
+In the current implementation, a local immutable array is used for validating the country inputs at the beggining, to avoid reliance on external APIs by removing invalid inputs even if external services are down do implement this validation.
 However, in a real-world scenario, a frequently updated database with formal country names would be used to ensure the data is always current and reliable.